-- 1. Academic theory exams: Students must receive a grade of 75% or higher on each assigned theory exam. - 2.
+- 1. Academic theory exams: Students must receive a grade of 75% or higher on each assigned theory exam.
+The Theory exams must be completed within the school facility and cannot be taken through distance education. - 2.
 Final exam 1 (approximately 300-hour written test): This test covers an overview of all related nail tech (e.g., anatomy, chemistry, etc.), Michigan State law and other covered nail tech exams.
-Students must receive a grade of 75% or higher on all final exams. - 3.
+Students must receive a grade of 75% or higher on all final exams.
+Final Exam 1 must be completed within the school facility and cannot be taken through distance education. - 3.
 Clinic Practical Skills Assessments: Students progress in practical skill assessments and theory hours will be digitally monitored on a weekly basis by the Future Professional Advisor using the Course Key app.
-All assigned practical skill assessments must be completed in order to complete the program.
+All assigned practical skill assessments must be completed in order to complete the program. - 4.
+Distance Education Assessments: Students must complete a distance education written assessment and practical skill assessment.
+These are based on performance and must be completed on-campus each month.
+The distance education assessment will focus on the distance education subjects covered during that time period.
+Students must receive a grade of 75% or higher on each distance education written assessment and each practical assessment.
+Only students enrolled in the distance education program are required to complete these assessments.